 All neurology residency positions are filled through the National Resident Matching Program (NRMP).
-For academic year 2016—2017, there are six PGY 1 adult neurology positions.
+For academic year 2017—2018, there are six categorical adult neurology positions, beginning in at the PGY1 level.
 Applications are accepted through Electronic Residency Application Service (ERAS).
 All candidates are considered and invitations for interviews are extended based upon personal statements, medical school transcript, research, publications, United States Medical Licensing Examination (USMLE) scores (Step 1 and Step 2), and letters of recommendation.

 If you are selected for an interview, please expect to arrive the afternoon before your scheduled date.
 Hotel arrangements will be coordinated on your behalf.
 That evening, you will join the current residents for dinner at a local restaurant.
 This is an ideal opportunity to become acquainted with one another and relax a bit before your big day.

 Due to the volume of applications, status updates are difficult to manage.
-Please be assured that all applications are under review and should you be selected to interview you will receive an email from the program director.
+Please be assured that every application is individually reviewed and should you be selected to interview you will receive an email from the program director.
 Due to the high volumes, voice messages and emails cannot be returned.